Around West Wycombe's 18th-century parkland

 The Round Temple

-Tucked away around a corner in the south-west corner of the park, the Round Temple is a circular dovecote with a conical roof fronted by a curved colonnade to give the impression of a complete classical rotunda.
+Tucked away in the south-west corner of the park, the Round Temple is a circular dovecote with a conical roof fronted by a curved colonnade to give the impression of a complete classical rotunda.

 The Equestrian Statue